-Failure to serve a detention will result in an In-School Suspension.
+Failure to serve a detention will result in doubling the amount of detention.
+Missing a second detention will result in an In-School Suspension.

 If a student is unable to attend the detention period, it is the student's responsibility to contact the principal and give an acceptable explanation for being unable to comply.
 An alternate time may be assigned.